 Many people do not realize the short- or long-term dangers of sleeping pill abuse, and therefore fail to exercise proper caution when taking them.

-Abusing the use of sleeping pills can create dangerous ranging from seizures to depressed breathing.
-Other dangerous side effects include having allergic reactions, which can cause difficulty breathing, chest pain or nausea.
-Rarely, some people may develop parasomnias while taking sleeping pills.
+Abusing sleeping pills can create dangerous side effects ranging from seizures to depressed breathing.
+Other serious side effects include having allergic reactions, which can cause difficulty breathing, chest pain or nausea.
+Rarely, some individuals may develop parasomnias while taking sleeping pills.
 Parasomnias are sleep disorders such as sleep-walking, sleep-eating, sleep-sex, sleep-driving and other potentially dangerous sleep-related activities.

 Stopping the Use of Sleeping Pills

-When a person decides to stop taking sleeping pills or benzodiazepines, the best method is to stop taking them slowly, gradually reducing the dose under the supervision of a doctor.
-It often takes much patience and determination when breaking a dependence on medication.
-The process can be very challenging, both physically and mentally.
-Withdrawal symptoms are a lot stronger following abrupt discontinuation than if the dose is gradually reduced, which increases the risk of relapse.
+When a person decides to stop taking sleeping pills or benzodiazepines, the best method is to stop taking them slowly by gradually reducing the dose under the supervision of a doctor.
+It often takes much patience and determination to break a dependence on these medications, as this process can be very challenging, both physically and mentally.
+A gradual taper is recommended because the symptoms of withdrawal are a lot stronger following abrupt discontinuation versus a gradual reduction.
+Going “cold turkey” also increases the risk of relapse.

 Sleeping Pill Withdrawal